clayball/wily-possum/README.md

 TODO: build in some network intel.

+Most of these tools and tests was a client/server model where the client is internal to the firewall and the server is external to the firewall.

 **Tools Included**

 - Dissembling Ferret, https://github.com/clayball/Dissembling-Ferret

-  Layer 3 testing: covert TCP channels, steganography
+  Layer 3: data exfiltartion using covert TCP channels and steganography

 - FireAway, https://github.com/tcstool/Fireaway

-  Layer 7 testing: data exfiltration (in packet data)
+  Layer 7: data exfiltration (in packet data)

 - wily-possum.py

   TODO: should we include nping like functionality, via shell script(s)?
         - Perform firewall tests
         - Validate network connectivity and general packet flow

+  Check for the presence of various attack vectors.
+See the section below for details.

 ## Dissembling Ferret